scottwcode/gatsby-wp-elementor-blog/README.md

 ### WordPress Setup

-1. Upload and activate all the plugins from wordpress/plugins folder of this repo into your WordPress Site.
+1. Upload and activate all the plugins from wordpress/plugins folder of this repo into your WordPress Site

 THEN,